DuongHaoNika/ResearchVul/XXE/Research/xxe.md

 XML stands for eXtensible Markup Language, we can understand XML is markup language, is developed by W3C to store and transmit data.

+### DTD

+DTD stands for Document Type Definition - define structure, data type of element and properties in XML document.

+DTD has 2 types: internal and external.

 ### Entity

 Entity has 3 parts: `&`, `nameOfEntity` and `;`.
 Entity is declared in DTD (Document Type Definition).